-JOIN THE CROWD is the newest collection of songs from P. J. O'Connell, whom All Music Guide dubs "an American power pop auteur on a journey that keeps getting more and more beautiful with each release."
+JOIN THE CROWDis the newest collection of songs from P. J. O'Connell, whom All Music Guide dubs "an American power pop auteur on a journey that keeps getting more and more beautiful with each release."

 The much anticipated JOIN THE CROWD finds O'Connell reunited with the brains and brawn of NRBQ - pianist Terry Adams and drummer Tom Ardolino - together with guitarists Mike Gent (The Figgs), Joey Interlande and bassist Marc Hickox.
 The record also features appearances from Chandler Travis, Rikki Bates, The Mayock Brothers, Ben Bourgeoise, Dinty Child and Stan Martin.
-This fourth solo release delivers eleven cinematic originals covering a range of hard themes for these difficult times.
-Co-produced and recorded by Boston wizard Ducky Carlisle, JOIN THE CROWD features a widesceen sound from a special band of "musician's musicians" with an affinity for O'Connell's songs, originals "that sound like Jerry Lee Lewis joined to Big Star."
+O'Connell's fourth solo release delivers eleven originals covering a range of hard themes for these difficult times.
+Co-produced and recorded by Boston wizard Ducky Carlisle, JOIN THE CROWD features a widescreen sound from a special band of "musician's musicians" with an affinity for O'Connell's songs, originals "that sound like Jerry Lee Lewis joined to Big Star."
 (NC Independent)

 JOIN THE CROWD